Alexander Volkanovski: Move down to Featherweight

 Volkanovski was expected to face Michel Quiñones on 19 February 2017 at UFC Fight Night 105.
 However, the bout was scrapped after Quiñones suffered an injury and no replacement could be found.

 Volkanovski returned to Featherweight and faced Mizuto Hirota on 11 June 2017 at UFC Fight Night 110.
 He won the fight via unanimous decision after almost finishing Hirota following a knockdown.

 Volkanovski was expected to face Jeremy Kennedy at UFC Fight Night: Werdum vs. Tybura on 19 November 2017, in Sydney, Australia.
 However, Kennedy pulled out of the fight on 5 October, citing a back injury and was replaced by Humberto Bandenay.
 In November 2017, it was announced that Bandenay would delay his UFC debut at this event due to undisclosed reasons, and was replaced by Drex Zamboanga.
 In turn, Zamboanga pulled out of the fight due to visa issues and was replaced by promotional newcomer Shane Young.
 The bout proceeded at a catchweight of 150 pounds.
 Volkanovski won the fight via unanimous decision.

 The bout with Kennedy was rescheduled and took place on 11 February 2018 at UFC 221.
 He won the fight via technical knockout.

 Volkanovski faced Darren Elkins on 14 July 2018 at UFC Fight Night 133.
 He won the fight via unanimous decision.

 Volkanovski faced Chad Mendes on 29 December 2018 at UFC 232.
 He won the fight via technical knockout in round two after surviving two knockdowns himself.
 This fight earned him the Fight of the Night award.

 Volkanovski faced former featherweight champion José Aldo at UFC 237 on 11 May 2019.
 He won the fight via unanimous decision.

 UFC Featherweight Champion

 Volkanovski vs. Holloway

 Volkanovski faced Max Holloway on 14 December 2019, for the UFC Featherweight Championship at UFC 245.
 Volkanovski won the fight via unanimous decision.

 Volkanovski vs. Holloway 2

 Volkanovski made his first title defense in a rematch against Max Holloway on 11 July 2020 at UFC 251.
 He won the fight via split decision.
-This outcome was controversial amongst media outlets, with 18 out of 27 media scores giving it to Holloway, mixed martial arts personalities such as UFC president Dana White, former referee and creator of the rules system John McCarthy, and multiple mixed martial artists.
+This outcome was controversial amongst media outlets, with 18 out of 27 media scores giving it to Holloway, including mixed martial arts personalities such as UFC president Dana White, former referee and creator of the rules system John McCarthy, and multiple mixed martial artists.